brijesh452021/SpamDetector/README.md

 **Spam Detector**

-Its a Machine Learning based project that detects if a message is a spam or not. **Bagging(Random Forest Classifier) and Boosting (XGBoost)** Technique is used to detect the spam.
+Its a Machine Learning based project that detects if a message is a spam or not. **Bagging(Random Forest Classifier) and Boosting (XGBoost)** Technique is used to detect the spam.Seaborn and matplotlib are used to visualize data.
 Below are some analysis done based on different feature engg.

 1. wordcount